Best Docusign alternatives: Pricing, pros & cons, use cases

 Adobe Acrobat Sign

-Adobe Acrobat Sign has the strongest brand outside the eSignature market, because it is an Adobe Suite partner that offers eSignature as a secondary service.
+Adobe Acrobat Sign has the most recognized brand outside the eSignature market.
+It is an Adobe Suite solution that offers eSignature as a secondary service.

 Adobe Acrobat Sign offers advanced electronic signatures applied to PDF documents in Adobe Acrobat.
 As it stands, Adobe Acrobat Sign can be best thought of as an additional tool in the Adobe Suite rather than a flagship product, such as Illustrator or Photoshop.